TYPE OF FUND: Scholarship DATE ESTABLISHED: 2008

 VARIANCE POWER: If, in the judgment of the TCF Board of Directors, the restrictions and conditions of the fund become unnecessary, incapable of fulfillment or inconsistent with the charitable needs of the community, the TCF Board of Directors maintains the right to modify the terms of this fund.
 TCF has exclusive legal control over any contributed assets.

-FUNDING: Ruby Kline Allison and the Blucher F. Allison, Jr. Trust provided the initial funding of $20,000.
+FUNDING: Ruby Kline Allison and the Blucher F. Allison, Jr. Trust provided the initial funding.

 BACKGROUND: The Kline Evans Allison Scholarship was established to honor the memory of Ralph H. Kline and Blucher F. Allison, Jr.